ur-cristiano-fc/ur-cristiano-fc.github.io/_posts/2025-12-31-cristiano-ronaldo-gym-workout-2026.md

 | **Ladder Drills**     | 4-5         | 30-40s            | 30-45s rest    | Agility, coordination                         |
 | **Cool-down**         | 1           | 10 minutes        | -              | Static stretching                             |

-**Affiliate Link:** If you're looking to enhance your home cardio options, consider investing in quality [gym equipment brands](https://example.com/gym-equipment-brands-affiliate-link) for a treadmill, stationary bike, or elliptical.
+If you're looking to enhance your home cardio options, consider investing in quality [gym equipment brands](https://amzn.to/4jkh7tH) for a treadmill, stationary bike, or elliptical.
 These can provide a consistent and convenient way to get your cardio in.
 A good pair of running shoes is also a must for this day.

 #### H3: Cool-down (5-10 minutes)